ansible/molecule/docs/examples.md

 ```

 The role initialized with Molecule (baz in this case) would simply
-reference the dependent roles via it's `converge.yml` or meta
+reference the dependent roles via its `converge.yml` or meta
 dependencies.

 Molecule can test complex scenarios leveraging this technique.